trevorgk/gatsby-kilvo-org-netlify/src/pages/recipes/piedmont-roasted-peppers.md

       - 2 cloves garlic
       - Extra virgin olive oil 8 dessertspoons
       - Freshly milled black pepper
-      - To serve: 1 small bunch fresh basil leaves
+      - 'To serve: 1 small bunch fresh basil leaves'
     method: >-
       For this it is essential to use a good, solid, shallow roasting-tray 16 x 12 ins (40 x 30 cm): if the sides are too deep, the roasted vegetables